-The South Australian TPX is based on 310 time series (defined as sites where data on taxa are recorded using the same methodology and a consistent monitoring effort though time) across 30 taxa, the majority of which were received from the SA Department for Environment and Water.
+The overall TPX is based on 611 time series (defined as sites where data on taxa are recorded using the same methodology and a consistent monitoring effort though time) across 112 taxa.
 Data quality was maximised by 1) checking whether each dataset had been produced by standardised monitoring and 2) by sending surveys to custodians and requesting that they assess the trends produced for their datasets.

 Only time series produced from standardised monitoring programs and with a minimum length of two years, collected between 1995 and 2017 inclusive, were used for index calculation.
-Sub-trends of the overall trend (e.g. for plant functional groups and management categories) can be calculated if data on at least three taxa are available.
+Sub-trends of the overall trend (e.g. for plant functional groups, states and management categories) can be calculated if data on at least three taxa are available.